sasi-1902/java-music-player/README.md

-# java-music-player
+# Java Music Player (Swing + Gradle)
 A Java-based desktop music player with GUI and SQLite backend, built using Swing and Gradle.

-# Java Music Player (Swing + Gradle)

 A desktop music player built with Java Swing, featuring:
 - User authentication (Admin and User roles)